hmztgr/salama-maintenance-system/.same/project documents/pending-issues-tracker.md

 - Fixed getStartOfWeek function to use proper ISO 8601 week calculation (Monday as first day)
 - Changed weekDays array from Saturday-first to Monday-first order to match ISO 8601
 - Status changed to 🟡 FIXED - AWAITING CONFIRMATION

+### **2025-01-24 - Issue #1 Resolved**
+- User confirmed: "it seem the ID issue is fixed"
+- Branch ID generation issue completely resolved and confirmed working
+- Status changed to 🟢 CONFIRMED FIXED

 ### **2025-01-24 - Issue #9 Resolved**
 - User confirmed: "perfect it shows 27th as sunday and the 1st of january as wednesday now"